 But Social Engagement is interesting.
 All of the studied groups had strong social and/or family relationships.
 We know that depression can lead to weakness in the face of infection, so maybe the real benefit of social engagement is to fend off diseases by reducing isolation and depression.

 Whatever the reason, for people on their own, it’s strong justification for getting out and joining any sort of group or activity that involves social contact.
-In later life that won’t generally be paid work, but there are almost always volunteering opportunities in any community.

 A long, healthy life is no accident.
 It begins with good genes, but it also depends on good habits.
 If you adopt the right lifestyle, experts say, chances are you may live up to a decade longer.
 Buettner has led teams of researchers across the globe–from Costa Rica to Sardinia, Italy, to Okinawa, Japan and beyond–to uncover the secrets of Blue Zones.
 He found that the recipe for longevity is deeply intertwined with community, lifestyle, and spirituality.
 People live longer and healthier by embracing a few simple but powerful habits, and by creating the right community around themselves.